kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 [kubernetes/kubernetes]: https://git.k8s.io/kubernetes
 [kubernetes/website]: https://git.k8s.io/website

+## Glossary

+hotplug: dynamically add compute resources (CPU, memory) to the node, either via software (online offlined resources) or via hardware (physical additions while the system is running)

+hotunplug: dynamically remove compute resources (CPU, memory) to the node, either via software (make resources go offline) or via hardware (physical removal while the system is running)

 ## Summary

 The proposal seeks to facilitate hot plugging of node compute resources, thereby streamlining cluster resource capacity updates through node compute resource resizing, rather than introducing new nodes to the cluster.
-The revised node configurations will be automatically propagated at both the node and cluster levels, eliminating the necessity for a kubelet reset.
+The revised node configurations will be automatically propagated at both the node and cluster levels.
 Furthermore, this proposal intends to enhance the initialization and reinitialization processes of resource managers, including the CPU manager and memory manager, in response to alterations in a node's CPU and memory configurations.
 This approach aims to optimize resource management, improve scalability, and minimize disruptions to cluster operations.